Digestive Tract with Labels

 Description

-Black and white illustration of the digestive tract showing the mouth; esophagus; stomach; small intestine; large intestine, also called colon; ileum; rectum; and anus.
+Black and white illustration of the digestive system, with the mouth, esophagus, lower esophageal sphincter (LES), stomach, and small intestine labeled.

 Alternate Text